li-lab-mcgill/hART-heart-failure-Attentive-Risk-Trajectory/README.md

 1. The synthetic is NOT the real data used in the study.
 It is a representation of the actual data
 2. Use the 'sample' data frame to help run the code faster (the whole data takes hours to preprocess)
+3. The synthetic data is in a zip file due to size (please unzip to use)